Passes & Permits

 The Superior National Forest manages many resources with the objective of caring for the land and serving people.
-Management protects natural resource values, public health and safety, and is consistent with the Forest land and resource management goals outlined in the Forest Plan.
-In order to meet these objectives, permits may be required for the occupancy and use of Forest Service land or resources.
+Management protects natural resource values, public health and safety and is consistent with the Forest land and resource management goals outlined in the Forest Plan.
+To meet these objectives, permits may be required for the occupancy and use of Forest Service land or resources.
 Additionally, passes assist in funding certain management projects or activities.

-Use of roads/driveways across NFS land to access private property.
+- Use of roads/driveways across National Forest System lands to access private property.

 General Information About USFS Special Use Permits

 For general information about special uses on the National Forests across the country, visit http://www.fs.fed.us/specialuses/index.shtml

 A non-profit organization (NPO) may reserve a maximum of three permits per season under the organization's name, allowing any member of the organization to become the Group Leader at the time of permit pickup.
 A NPO using this option must be prepared to show evidence of legal non-profit status when picking up the permit.

 BWCAW Cooperator Program

 The purpose of the BWCAW Cooperator Program is to supplement services provided at Forest Service Offices by establishing alternative locations from which Wilderness visitors may obtain travel permits.
 BWCAW cooperator applications will be reviewed annually following the BWCAW Permit Cooperator Application deadline of August 1.
 All applicants will be notified by November 1 for the following quota permit season.
 Please call 218-626-4300 to request an application.